winglang/wing/docs/docs/09-rfcs/2023-03-08-wing-preview-environment.md

 7. Support multiple entry points in a single PR:

    There is a support for multiple entry points in a single PR.
-   Every `*.main.w` file in the repository will be considered as an entry point and will have a dedicated preview environment.
+   Every `main.w` and `*.main.w` file in the repository will be considered as an entry point and will have a dedicated preview environment.
    All preview environments will be available in the PR comment and will be updated upon code changes.

 ## Technical Details